alexispe/baker/README.md

 1. Clone this repository to your server.
 2. Open the `baker.config` file in your preferred text editor and modify the following variables by inserting your own values:
    - `slack_webhook_url`: the URL of the Slack webhook you want to use to receive notifications.
-You can create one by following this guide.
    - `site_url`: the URL of the website you want to back up.
 This is used to generate the name of the backup file.
    - `site_path`: the path to the website's root directory.
    - `db_name`: the name of the database to be backed up.